The 20 Best Juvenile Myoclonic Epilepsy Doctors Near Me in Portland, OR

 Offers Telehealth

-Lia Ernst is a Neurologist in Portland, Oregon.
+Lia Ernst is a Neurologist practicing medicine in Portland, Oregon.
 Dr. Ernst is rated as an Experienced provider by MediFind in the treatment of Juvenile Myoclonic Epilepsy.
-Her top areas of expertise are Seizures, Lennox-Gastaut Syndrome (LGS), Memory Loss, Autosomal Dominant Nocturnal Frontal Lobe Epilepsy (ADNFLE), and Deep Brain Stimulation.
-Dr. Ernst is currently accepting new patients.
+She is also highly rated in 8 other conditions, according to our data.
+Her clinical expertise encompasses Seizures, Lennox-Gastaut Syndrome (LGS), Autosomal Dominant Nocturnal Frontal Lobe Epilepsy (ADNFLE), Deep Brain Stimulation, and Awake Craniotomy.

 Experienced in Juvenile Myoclonic Epilepsy